mento-protocol/docs/dive-deeper/governance-and-mento/mento-tokenomics.md

 1. **Trading Fees**: Collected on every swap through the protocol
 2. **Reserve Yield**: Returns from deployed reserve assets
 3. **CDP Interest(V3)**: Interest paid by synthetic stablecoin borrowers
-4. **Flash-swap Fees(V3)**: Premiums from inventory rebalancing operations
+4. **Rebalancing-related Fees (V3)**: Revenue associated with inventory rebalancing operations

 ### Revenue Distribution

 Governance controls how protocol revenue flows:

-* **veMENTO Stakers**: Receive portion of fees based on lock duration
+* **Protocol-driven MENTO buybacks**: Expected primary path for value to flow indirectly to MENTO holders
 * **Stability Pools**: Share of revenue for providing liquidation backstop
 * **Buyback & Burn**: Potential mechanism to reduce supply
 * **Treasury Growth**: Funding ongoing operations

 The exact distribution is governable, allowing the community to optimize for growth, sustainability, or value return as needed.
+In the current design, protocol revenue is not shared directly with veMENTO holders; instead, value is expected to flow to MENTO holders indirectly through protocol-driven buybacks.
+Not every mechanism listed above is necessarily live at all times; some require explicit governance activation.

 ## veMENTO: Vote-Escrowed Governance